-5.5 Comparison with results of Cameron (2000, 2001)
+5.5.
+Comparison with results of Cameron (2000, 2001)

 A striking difference in the character of the results here vs. those in Cameron (2000, 2001) that utilized the standard ANEOS is the apparent degree of vaporization.
 From visual inspection, it appears that little of the material in Cameron's "early-Earth" impact cases (e.g., his runs AS04, AS05, and AS06 in Cameron (2000)) was significantly vaporized, as the material appears to behave like a molten fluid rather than a partially pressure-supported gas during the simulation.
-This is particularly apparent when comparing the vertical profiles of the final disk in our Fig. 2, vs. Plates 4, a given impact angular momentum L, $b' = L/L{graz}$ , and from (5) $L{graz} \propto r^{-1/6} \propto R^{-1/2}$ .
-Figure 11 shows CA01 results replotted including an appropriate adjustment factor in b' to account for $(R{Tillot}/R{ANEOS}) \sim 1.3$ .

-6 and 8 in Cameron (2000), with our disks being more vertically extended.
+This is particularly apparent when comparing the vertical profiles of the final disk in our Fig. 2, vs. Plates 4, 6, and 8 in Cameron (2000), with the disks here more vertically extended.
 Increased vaporization would be expected from both the larger total mass and thus impact energy considered here, and the use of the new Melosh ANEOS.
-Similarly, the early-Earth impacts (Cameron 2000, his Figs. 7 and 8) find lower final disk (2000 to $4000^{\circ}$ K in the 1.5 to $6R{\oplus}$ range) and protoearth temperatures (< $10,000^{\circ}$ K) than those here (Figure 6).
+Similarly, the early-Earth impacts (Cameron, 2000, his Figs. 7 and 8) find lower final disk (2000 to 4000 K in the 1.5 to $6R{\oplus}$ range) and protoearth temperatures (< 10,000 K) than those in Fig. 6.
 Our final protoearth is also significantly less oblate than that of Cameron (2000), since the resulting rotational day for the late impact cases is about twice as long as for the early-Earth impacts.

 Our impacts are tracked for 22 to 30 hours of simulated time, while those in Cameron (2001) are followed for more than 10 days.
 Per Eq.
-(3) and Fig. 5b, we find that for current disk resolutions of $\sim O(10^3)$ particles, simulations longer than about a day will be subject to numerically induced disk spreading at an unphysically rapid rate.
+(3) and Fig. 5b, for current disk resolutions of $\sim O(10^3)$ particles, simulations longer than about a day may be subject to numerically induced disk spreading.
 The next generation of simulations and/or disk models will better address this issue.
-However, we note that regardless of the time scale of disk evolution and lunar accretion, a basic conservation of mass and angular momentum such as is expressed in Eq.
+However, regardless of the time scale of disk evolution and lunar accretion, a basic conservation of mass and angular momentum such as is expressed in Eq.
 (1) will likely be appropriate.
 We can estimate the satellite masses predicted from Eq.
-(1) for Cameron's high-resolution simulations at a simulated time similar to that considered here, and compare them to the final clump/moon masses predicted from his 260-hour simulations.
-The disk masses and angular momenta for his simulations are given in Canup, Ward & Cameron (2001); again assuming ( $M{esc}/M_d$ ) = 0.05, the predicted satellite masses for Cameron's ASO4, ASO5, and ASO6 runs are 0.723, 0.635 and 0.97 lunar masses, respectively.
-These predicted masses are similar to the final largest clumps he reports (0.68, 0.73 and 1.09 lunar masses, respectively in ASO4, ASO5 and ASO6).
+(1) for Cameron's highresolution simulations at a simulated time similar to that considered here, and compare them to the final clump/moon masses predicted from his 260-hour simulations.
+The disk masses and angular momenta for his simulations are given in Canup et al. (2001); again assuming $(M{\rm esc}/M_D) = 0.05$, the predicted satellite masses for Cameron's AS04, AS05, and AS06 runs are 0.723, 0.635, and 0.97 lunar masses, respectively.
+These predicted masses are similar to the final largest clumps he reports (0.68, 0.73, and 1.09 lunar masses, respectively in AS04, AS05, and AS06).

-5.6 Identification of impacts intermediate to the "early-Earth" vs. "late impact" cases optimal, 0.7 < b' < 0.75, is the same 15 as that of the preferred "early-Earth" impacts of Cameron (2000), even though the latter involve a proportionally much larger impactor with $\gamma = 0.3$ .
-Thus this range of impact parameter/angle is the common feature of impacts that produce massive, irondepleted disks.
+5.6.
+Identification of impacts intermediate to the "early-Earth" vs. "late impact" cases

+We have shown here that for low-velocity impacts with $0.1 < \gamma < 0.15$, the impact parameter is the most critical quantity for determining orbital yield.
+The impact parameter range we find to be optimal, 0.7 < b' < 0.75, is the same15 as that of the preferred "early-Earth" impacts of Cameron (2000), even though the latter involve a proportionally much larger impactor with $\gamma = 0.3$.
+Thus this range of impact parameter/angle is the common feature of impacts that produce massive, iron-depleted disks.
 The implication is that impact geometry plays a key role in orbital mass injection.